 - It’s been 3–5 years since your last floor treatment.

-Benefits of floor recoating in Naples, FL:
+Benefits of Recoating in Naples, Florida

 The process of recoating is often quick and done in one day.
 It’s a cost-effective and homeowner-friendly option for a simple fix to spruce up your home.
 Recoating adds protection against humidity, traffic, and daily wear while preserving the natural wood beneath and increasing its lifespan.